Home / European Travel Guides / Suomenlinna Helsinki Guide: Ferry, Fortress, Museums & Tips

 Spring and autumn are actually excellent times to visit because there are fewer tourists and the island feels quieter and more atmospheric.
 The colours in autumn can be very nice, and you can explore the fortress without crowds.
 Many travellers who visit in September or October say this is the best time because the island feels more authentic and peaceful.

 Winter is very different but still worth doing if you are visiting Helsinki at that time of year.
-The sea may freeze, snow often covers the fortress walls, and the ferry ride through icy water is something you donโt experience in many places.
-Some museums and cafรฉs have shorter opening hours, but the island becomes quiet, dramatic and very scenic.
+The sea may freeze, snow often covers the fortress walls, and the ferry ride through icy water is something you don’t experience in many places.
+Some museums and cafés have shorter opening hours, but the island becomes quiet, dramatic and very scenic.

 Museums and Attractions on the Island

-One of the most unusual attractions is the Vesikko Submarine, a real World War II submarine that you can go inside during the summer months.
-This is one of the most popular attractions on the island and is especially interesting if you like military history.
+One of the most unusual attractions on the island is the Vesikko Submarine, a genuine World War II submarine that visitors can enter during the summer season.
+The submarine gives a fascinating insight into the cramped conditions experienced by naval crews and remains one of the most popular attractions on Suomenlinna, particularly for travellers interested in military history or maritime engineering.

 Walking Route Around Suomenlinna